leeola/tork/README.md

 ## Description

-Tork.js is a work in progress that allows for common client side tasks to be written in a similar app centric server side style.
+Tork.js is a work in progress that allows for common client side tasks to be written in a familiar app centric server side style.
 It does this with a code design modeled after Express.js, and with a dependancy of server side compilers such as Browserify.